Commonwealth (U.S. state): Definition

 Two U.S. territories are also designated as commonwealths: Puerto Rico and the Northern Mariana Islands.
 When used in connection with areas under U.S. sovereignty that are not states, the term broadly describes an area that is self-governing under a constitution of its own adoption and whose right of self-government will not be unilaterally withdrawn by the United States Congress.

 Commonwealths

 Kentucky

 On September 28, 1786, the residents of Kentucky County began petitioning the Virginia legislature for permission to become a "free and independent state, to be known by the name of the Commonwealth of Kentucky".
 On June 1, 1792, Kentucky County officially became a state.
-As in Virginia, the official title of the elected local prosecutor in each of Kentucky's political subdivisions is the Commonwealth's Attorney, as opposed to State's Attorney in other states or the more standard District Attorney.
+Like Virginia, the official title of the elected local prosecutor in each of Kentucky's political subdivisions is the Commonwealth's Attorney and County Attorney, as opposed to State's Attorney in other states or the more standard District Attorney.
 Kentucky is the only state outside of the original Thirteen Colonies that uses commonwealth in its name.